isthisthat/negaca_grav/user/pages/02.batizado2017/_info/batizado2017.md

 * Instrutora Lika, Grupo Negaça Capoeira, Canindé, Brasil

 ###Workshops:
-This year, besides capoeira, out talented teachers and guests will give **maculele, afro-brazilian dance and music** workshops!
+This year, besides capoeira, our talented teachers and guests will give **Maculele, Afro-Brazilian dance and music** workshops!

 There will also be a raffle for a very special item and a new book presentation by Mestre Chitãozinho.